Victoria Cross for Australia: Original Victoria Cross

-The original Victoria Cross was officially instituted on 29 January 1856 by Queen Victoria by royal warrant and backdated to 1854 to recognise acts of valour committed during the Crimean War.
+The original Victoria Cross was instituted on 29 January 1856 by Queen Victoria by royal warrant and backdated to 1854 to recognise acts of valour committed during the Crimean War.
 It was originally intended that the Victoria Crosses would be cast from the bronze cascabels of two cannons that were captured from the Russians at the siege of Sevastopol.
 However, historian John Glanfield has proven, through the use of X-rays of older Victoria Crosses, that the metal used for the Victoria Crosses is in fact made from antique Chinese guns, and not of Russian origin.

 The barrels of the cannon used to cast the medals are stationed outside the Officers' Mess, at the Royal Artillery Barracks at Woolwich.
 The remaining portion of the only remaining cascabel, weighing 10 kilograms (358 oz), is stored in a vault maintained by 15 Regiment, Royal Logistic Corps at MoD Donnington, and can be removed only under armed guard.
 It is estimated that 80 to 85 more Victoria Crosses could be cast from this source.
 A single company of jewellers, Hancocks of London, established in 1849, has been responsible for the production of every medal since its inception.
 Both the Australian and New Zealand Victoria Crosses are made from the same gunmetal as the originals.

 The original medal was awarded to 96 Australians; 91 of these were received while serving as members of Australian forces; five were received by former members of the Australian forces who were serving with South African or British forces.
 Sixty-four awards were for action in the First World War, nine of them for action during the Gallipoli Campaign.
 Twenty medals were awarded for action in the Second World War, and the other medals were for action in the Second Boer War, Russian Civil War and in the Vietnam War.
 The last recipient was Warrant Officer Keith Payne, for gallantry on 24 May 1969 during the Vietnam War.
 Payne was awarded the medal for instigating a rescue of more than 40 men.